Flu Vaccines for Children Under 2

 The benefits of flu vaccine for children don't last as long as those of other vaccines.
 That's because the flu virus is always changing.
 Each year, the flu is a little different, so a new vaccine has to be prepared.

-The first time your child gets a flu vaccine, he or she will need two doses, separated by at least a month.
+The first time your child younger than 9 gets a flu vaccine, he or she will need two doses, separated by at least a month.
 A child usually receives the vaccine in the leg or arm.

 Flu vaccines are especially important for kids with certain diseases or conditions.
 These children may be at greater risk of serious complications related to the flu.
-A child with any of the following conditions or treatments should get the flu vaccine.
+It's especially important that children with any of the following conditions or treatments get the flu vaccine.

 - Heart, lung, or kidney disease